-The COVID-19 pandemic has had a dramatic impact on all global economic sectors, putting enormous pressure on the lending markets as well.
+The COVID-19 pandemic is continuing to have a dramatic impact on all global economic sectors.
+Given that it currently is not foreseeable when the pandemic will be overcome, the pressure on the lending markets is still significant.
 In Austria, lockdowns of almost the entire economy have ultimately led to an economic crisis, which resulted in a desperate need for capital by companies facing insolvency.